Moranbah

 An assessment of population growth drivers in Moranbah reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Moranbah's population is estimated at around 10,013 as of Nov 2025.
-This reflects an increase of 588 people (6.2%) since the 2021 Census, which reported a population of 9,425 people.
-The change is inferred from the resident population of 9,973 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 59 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3.3 persons per square kilometer.
+As of Feb 2026, the estimated population of Moranbah is around 10,013, reflecting a 588 person increase since the 2021 Census.
+This growth represents a 6.2% rise from the previous figure of 9,425 people.
+The change is inferred from AreaSearch's estimation of the resident population at 9,973 following examination of ABS' ERP data release in June 2024 and an additional 59 validated new addresses since the Census date.
+This results in a density ratio of 3.3 persons per square kilometer.
 Over the past decade, Moranbah has demonstrated resilient growth patterns with a 0.9% compound annual growth rate, outpacing the SA3 area.
-Population growth for the area was primarily driven by natural growth that contributed approximately 65.0% of overall population gains during recent periods.
+Natural growth contributed approximately 65.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Looking at population projections moving forward, a population increase just below the median of Australian non-metropolitan areas is expected.
-The Moranbah SA2 is expected to increase by 612 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 5.7% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+Looking ahead, population projections indicate a growth just below the median of Australian non-metropolitan areas, with an expected increase of 612 persons to 2041, reflecting a gain of 5.7% over the 17 years.

 Frequently Asked Questions - Population